jonmorehouse/buzzfeed-challenge/README.md

 9. I'm building this inherently synchronous from teh start.
 If I need to scale this up, I would approach the problem by either using parallel docker containers to run the app or gevent.

+10. On all file insertions, we assume that one failed insertino means the file has been compromised and therefore no videos will be inserted.
+This is for safety and predictability.

+11. I'm directly inserting the publication date string into the query and letting postgresql convert it for me.
+Any bad sql statements will be caught by pscyopg and this will err if there is a bad date that looks safe, making the transaction safe and atomic

 ## ToDo

 1. Restructure code base so that modules are nested into packages.
 There should be a video package and a package that contains shared logic across the application

 2. Switch PsycoPG2 to use a connection pool

+3. Add in further tests for video_test (ie: check bad video, check bad video in create_many method etc)